sdsc-hpc-training-org/expanse-101/Expanse_Tutorial.md

 cut & pasted into the terminal window, when it is connected to expanse.sdsc.edu.

+# IMPORTANT ANNOUNCEMENT:
+_In August of 2022, the NSF ACCESS program was launched.
+ACCESS is designed to replace the XSEDE project.
+For more information, see: https://access-ci.org/

 # Misc Notes/Updates:
 *  You must have an Expanse account in order to access the system.
    * To obtain an account, users may submit a proposal through the [ACCESS Allocation Request System](https://access-ci.atlassian.net/)  or request a Trial Account from SDSC: consult@sdsc.edu.